 Business mentoring is carried out between a guru and disciple as Wikipedia likes to describe it under mentorship.

 A business mentor typically has many years and more often than not, multiple decades of business ownership experience in multiple industries.
 This practical, hands-on life experience is what they share with other business owners striving for success.

-A business mentor tends to be quite knowledgeable on reading financials and systems.
+A business mentor tends to be quite knowledgeable about reading financials and systems.
 Marketing may not be something they are switched on with or competent on.

 Most business owners delegate or outsource marketing to specialised marketing companies so very few mentors get hands-on with tasks such as writing their own ads, which is why their practical and real world understanding of effective marketing can be lacking.

-A business mentor has experience to advise business owners on how to solve cash flow, employee, systems and growth challenges due to their own experiences in these areas.
+A business mentor has the experience to advise business owners on how to solve cash flow, employee, systems and growth challenges due to their own experiences in these areas.

-They are educators and guides and typically work a more with established businesses.
+They are educators and guides and typically work more with established businesses.

 A business mentor rarely works on changing people’s mindsets.
 They usually are not heavily into personal growth and so they tend to work more with reasonably successful businesses and assist them with growth and structure for that growth.